Cumbria in Bloom Gold Award 2013, 2014, 2015, 2016, 2019. Silver Gilt 2011, 2012, 2017, 2018. Silver 2010 (it was our first attempt)

 Awareness of the dangers greys can pose has been raised and people are regularly reporting sightings.
 Unfortunately we saw some evidence of squirrel pox and then fewer and fewer sightings of reds.
 We continue to monitor and hope.

-About four years ago we started to tackle the allotments at the bottom of the allotment fields that had fallen into wilderness.
+About five years ago we started to tackle the allotments at the bottom of the allotment fields that had fallen into wilderness.
 This formed an Allotment Orchard group which consists of allotment holders, several of whom are also Keg members.
 The orchard was developed first followed by the wildlife area and pond.

 The orchard, started in 2014, was done in two phases by volunteers which transformed a neglected and overgrown site.
 The trees were donated, bought or grafted with the stipulation that the apple trees, which were to be the most numerous, should either be heritage varieties or those that would grow well in our challenging climate.
 This ended with a good eclectic mix.